Scroll to content

 Duty to promote Fundamental British Values:

-All teaching staff across The Trinity Federation have attended the Home Office Prevent Training (RAP).
-The Executive Headteacher has also attended the Prevent training for designated child protection leads (a statutory requirement).
+All teaching staff across The Shropshire Church of England Trust have attended the Home Office Prevent Training (RAP).
+The CEO Shropshire Church of England Academies Trust has also attended the Prevent training for designated child protection leads (a statutory requirement).

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.

-Across our federation these values are reinforced regularly and in the following ways:
+Across our Shropshire Church of England Trust these values are reinforced regularly and in the following ways:

 Democracy